handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ## Overview

-With Handsontable's sorting features, you can easily rearrange rows of data, based on the values in specified columns.
+With sorting, you can easily rearrange rows of data, based on the values in specified columns.
 This is especially useful for analyzing and organizing large datasets, helping you identify patterns and trends.

 You can sort rows in different ways:
 - Alphabetically, numerically, or based on a [custom data type](@/guides/cell-types/cell-type.md).